Tengku Adnan Tengku Mansor

-Datuk Seri Utama Tengku Adnan bin Tengku Mansor (Jawi: تڠكو عدنان بن تڠكو منصور; born 20 December 1950) is a Malaysian politician who served as Minister of Federal Territories, Minister of Tourism and Minister in the Prime Minister's Department in the Barisan Nasional (BN) administration under former Prime Ministers Abdullah Ahmad Badawi and Najib Razak from November 2002 to the collapse of the BN administration in May 2018, Member of Parliament (MP) for Putrajaya from March 2004 to November 2022.
-He is a member of and has also served as Treasurer-General of the United Malays National Organisation (UMNO), a component party of the ruling BN coalition which is aligned with another ruling Perikatan Nasional (PN) coalition, since June 2018.
+Tengku Adnan bin Tengku Mansor (Jawi: تڠكو عدنان بن تڠكو منصور; born 20 December 1950) is a Malaysian politician who served as Minister of Federal Territories, Minister of Tourism, Minister in the Prime Minister's Department and Deputy Minister in the Prime Minister's Department in the Barisan Nasional (BN) administration under former Prime Ministers Mahathir Mohamad, Abdullah Ahmad Badawi and Najib Razak and former Minister Pandikar Amin Mulia from January 2001 to the collapse of the BN administration in May 2018 as well as the Member of Parliament (MP) for Putrajaya from March 2004 to November 2022 and Senator from December 2000 to December 2003.
+He is a member and the Division Chief of Putrajaya of the United Malays National Organisation (UMNO), a component party of the BN coalition.
+He has served as the Treasurer-General of UMNO since June 2018.
 He also served as Secretary-General of UMNO from March 2009 to June 2018.

 In 2018, he was charged with corruption for allegedly accepting bribe by a businessman, which he denied.
 In 2020, he was convicted and sentenced to jail.
 The conviction was overturned on appeal in 2021.

-Early life and education
+Early life, education and early career

 Born in Malacca, Malaysia, Adnan obtained a Diploma in Business Administration from Mara Technology Institute (Institut Teknologi Mara, ITM), which is now known as Universiti Teknologi MARA (Universiti Teknologi Mara, UiTM), and a Bachelor of Business Administration (BBA) from the University of Southern California.

 Adnan held important positions in the corporate sector, such as Director and Chairman of Far East Asset (FEA) and Chairman of UNZA Holdings Bhd.

 Political career

 Adnan joined politics in the early 1980s.
 He became Treasurer of the UMNO Youth wing in 1988.
 He was elected to the UMNO Supreme Council in 1993 but lost the position in 1996.
 He was appointed as Federal Territory liaison chairman in June 2000.
 On 29 November 2001, he was appointed the Chairman of the Federal Territory Barisan Nasional.
-In 2003, he was appointed the Chief of the Putrajaya UMNO, and later he won the position again uncontested in the party election in June 2004.
+In 2003, he was appointed the Chief of Putrajaya UMNO, and later he won the position again uncontested in the party election in June 2004.
 In September 2004, he was successful in a bid for an UMNO Supreme Council seat.

 Adnan won the Parliamentary seat of Putrajaya in the March 2004 general election by defeating Abdul Rahman Othman of Parti Keadilan Rakyat (KeADILan).

-Adnan was appointed as the Tourism Minister, replacing Datuk Dr. Leo Michael Toyad, on 14 February 2006.
+Adnan was appointed the Tourism Minister, replacing Datuk Dr. Leo Michael Toyad, on 14 February 2006.
 He was dropped from the cabinet following the March 2008 general election, where the ruling Barisan Nasional coalition received a serious drubbing at the polls.

-After his victory for third time in 2013 general election, Adnan has returned to the cabinet and appointed as Minister of the Federal Territories.
+After his victory for third time in 2013 general election, Adnan has returned to the cabinet and appointed Minister of the Federal Territories.

 In the 2018 general election, Adnan was reelected to the Parliament.
 However, he lost his cabinet post as BN was relegated to opposition while the federal government was taken over by Pakatan Harapan (PH).